Macchargawan

-Machhargawan is a panchayat in Bettiah, West Champaran district in Bihar, India.
+Machhargawan is a panchayat in Bairia block in West Champaran district in Bihar, India.
 The pin code of Machhargawan is 845452.
 The area of Machhargawan lies in the district of Bettiah and has a Branch Post Office.
 Machhargawan officially lies in the postal division of West Champaran, postal region of Muzaffarpur and postal circle of Bihar.

 The 4 main villages in Machhargawan panchayat are: